 The residents of the City elect six people to City Council on a rotating basis, every two years.
 The Mayor is also elected every two years, by a vote of the people.
 City Council holds a monthly meeting, typically meeting the first Tuesday of every month.
 More information is available here.

 The City Manager is the chief administrative officer of the City, is appointed by the City Council and works at their pleasure.
-It is a contracted position.
+It is a contracted and appointed position.
 The City Manager is reviewed each December.
 She is responsible for overseeing the day to day operations of the City including budget recommendations and preparation.
 She also supervises and coordinates the work of the administrative officers and departments of the City, prepares the annual budget proposals and works to keep the Council informed regarding all action and needs of the City.
 She works to forward the established goals and agenda of the City Council and Mayor.

 Downtown Development Authority